terwo/terwo/README.md

 ## 🌃 Interests

 I am interested in the intersection of computer science and linguistics, and wish to explore how linguistic theory can be applied to create meaningful language technologies.
+I am particularly keen towards formal semantics.

 In my free time, I enjoy learning languages and engaging in intercultural communications.
 I am fluent in Japanese, proficient in Mandarin, and can still read some French.